Mina Kimes: Other work

 In 2019, Kimes was hired by the Los Angeles Rams to be a color commentator for their preseason football games.

-Kimes was a co-host, along with Amanda Dobbins, of The Ringer's "Big Little Live" after-show about the HBO series Big Little Lies.
+Kimes was a co-host, along with Amanda Dobbins, of The Ringer's Big Little Live after-show about the HBO series Big Little Lies.
+She co-hosts Love is Kimes with Davis Dennis Jr, a show about the Netflix series Love is Blind.

-In November 2020, Kimes helped celebrity chef David Chang become the first celebrity to win the $1 million prize on ABC's Who Wants to Be a Millionaire as the phone-a-friend lifeline on the million-dollar question.
+On November 29, 2020, Kimes helped celebrity chef David Chang become the first celebrity to win the $1,000,000 top prize for his charity, Southern Smoke Foundation, and the fourteenth overall million dollar winner on Who Wants to Be a Millionaire, along with Alan Yang as his supporter, via the phone-a-friend lifeline on the million-dollar question.

 Personal life

-Kimes married Nick Sylvester in 2015.
+Kimes married music executive Nick Sylvester in 2015.
 They live in Los Angeles with their dog Lenny.
+In 2023, Kimes had her first child, a boy.

-She has expressed her support for the Seattle Seahawks, in part due to her father being from Seattle.
+She has expressed her support for the Seattle Seahawks and Seattle Mariners, in part due to her father being from Seattle.